 - Belgian charity shops, known as kringloopwinkels, will also take donations and come and collect larger, unwanted items.

-- Note that it is almost impossible to find a furnished apartment which welcomes pets in Ghent.
+- Note that it is almost impossible to find a furnished rental apartment in Ghent which welcomes pets.

 - Viewing apartments doesn’t move too fast.
 Often you will be keen to see a place quickly but the landlord/estate agent won’t offer you an appointment until one-two weeks later.